imrefazekas/connect-rest/README.md

 The property _console_ - if present - will print the cumulated execution times grouped/structured by paths and version to the console.

 The property _listener_ - if present - allows you to pass a function which the populated data will be sent to.
 This way you can define own function to process the collected measurements.

-The property _newrelic_ - if present - activates the [newrelic](https://newrelic.com) services posting all metrics to the newrelic server.
-You have to give your license key to make it work properly.

-Note: [newrelic](https://newrelic.com) support is preliminary at this moment.
-Will be improved by time...

 ## More examples